We’ve Got You Covered

 - A Contract becomes completely binding on you; or

 - Waiving your cooling off rights.

-We always advise and organise, if requested by you, the following:
+We can always advise and organise the following if requested by you:

-- If you are buying a strata property, we can organise a strata inspection; and
+- If you are buying a Strata property, a Strata report

-- Any other survey reports that may be required.
+- Any other reports that may be required

 Download your FREE Property Law Guide!